harvspex/lexiconizer/README.md

 # Lexiconizer
-A refactor of my solution for the following puzzle.
+A refactor of my solution for the following requirements.
 Given a text input:
 - Count the number of occurrences of each word.
 - Find each word's list of "neighbours".
 A neighbour is any other word of the same length, which differs by only one character.
 - Write this information to file.
-The lexicon and neighbour-lists must each be in alphabetical order.
+Both the lexicon and neighbour-lists must each be in alphabetical order.
-- The goal is to get the fastest possible runtime.
+- Reduce the runtime as greatly as possible.
 - To increase the difficulty, **built-in sorting methods and data structures were not allowed.**
+  - The optimisations still greatly enhance speed when using built-ins.
+A built-in version is provided for comparison.

+## At a glance
+- Data is inserted into an AVL Tree (or a dictionary in the built-in version).
+- The tree is traversed in order.
+Words are categorised based on length, and the first two letters.
+- These categories are used to greatly minimize the number of comparisons needed to identify neighbours.

 ## AVL Tree
 Lexiconizer begins by inserting words into an [AVL tree](https://en.wikipedia.org/wiki/AVL_tree).
 If the word is already present, then its frequency counter is increased instead.